J. Martin Klotsche

+Biography

-A native of Scribner, Nebraska, Klotsche was a high school graduate at age 13 and a college graduate at 17; he earned his M.A. at the University of Nebraska in 1928.
+Klotsche was born on 28 November 1907 in Scribner, Nebraska.
+He graduated high school at age 13, and college at age 17. he earned his M.A. at the University of Nebraska in 1928.
 He got his Ph.D. in history from the University of Wisconsin in 1931 and came to Milwaukee to teach at what was then Wisconsin State Teachers College-Milwaukee, a small teachers college with an enrollment of 1700.
 He became President of the college in the fall of 1946, when he was 38.
 It was renamed Wisconsin State College-Milwaukee in 1951, and Klotsche's title was changed to Provost).
 In 1956, the college was merged with the University of Wisconsin-Extension's Milwaukee center to form the University of Wisconsin-Milwaukee, with Klotsche remaining as provost.
-In 1965, his title was changed to Chancellor.
+In 1965, his title was changed to chancellor.
 After his retirement as chancellor in 1973, he remained on the faculty of the History Department until 1978.

-Klotsche's administration oversaw UWM's growth from a small teacher's college to a major university: enrollment increase from 1,700 to almost 25,000; construction or purchase of more than 20 major buildings (not counting off-campus buildings); and the establishment of ten schools and colleges.
+Klotsche's administration oversaw UWM's growth from a small teacher's college to a major university.
+Enrollment increased from 1,700 to almost 25,000; construction or purchase of more than 20 major buildings (not counting off-campus buildings); and the establishment of ten schools and colleges.
 The Klotsche Center for Physical Education on the UWM campus is named for him.

 He earned a reputation as a strong supporter of student and faculty rights, often taking strong stands to defend them.
 Klotsche displayed a continued interest in foreign policy by directing events for the Institute of World Affairs in Geneva; Paris; and Salisbury, Connecticut; and by helping the U.S. Office of Education organize a school-community project in Germany.
 He also served as the president of the Wisconsin Academy of Sciences, Arts and Letters.

-Klotsche's real first name was Johannes, but this fact was not widely known.
-Officially he was known as "J. Martin Klotsche," and informally as "Joe."
 After his retirement from teaching, Klotsche and his wife, Roberta Roberts Klotsche, lived for some time in Arizona; after her death, he returned to Wisconsin, living in Oostburg in Sheboygan County.
+He died there on 4 February 1995.